ullet/aop-with-castle-3/README.md

 A little example using (an old version of) Castle Windsor and Castle DynamicProxy for Aspect-Oriented Programming (AOP).

+This small C# console application demonstrates using an IInterceptor along with an IWindsorContainer to add error handling to methods without muddying the method with other concerns.

+The specific scenario being simulated is for the case where a batch of items is being processed.
+An error with any one item needs to be handled in some way, e.g. logged to a file, but the remaining items in the batch must still be processed.

 ---

 Castle Core, Castle DynamicProxy, Castle.MicroKernel, and Castle.Windsor are